usafa-astro-331/Astro-331-2023-Spring/lab 00 metrology/README.md

 - your resistors are 1/4 W resistors
 - an ideal voltmeter has infinite resistance

-Now, select resistors for R1 and R2.
+Select resistors for R1 and R2.
+Ensure your resistors won't smoke or catch fire.
 Record these values in your lab notebook.

-At this time, explain your choice to your instructor.
+**At this time, explain your choice to your instructor.**